 For me, the cost of using my greenhouse year around doesn’t make economic sense in my north-central Michigan home.
 However, if you live in a more southern locale then by all means plan on using it year around.

 Because our greenhouses do not require a permanent foundation, the interior flooring offers many opportunities to customize the area to suit your gardening habits.
 The interior is open and allows you to grow directly in the soil.
 If you have poor soil, then adding a raised bed with amended soil is an option.
 You can also use containers, shelving and benches for growing space.

 I recommend using a wood mulch for the floor of your greenhouse because it will allow for drainage, reducing the formation of puddles or overly wet work areas.
 Wood mulch will also hold moisture for increased humidity inside the greenhouse.
 When the moisture evaporates, it will help cool the interior much like the process of sweating in humans.
-Rubber mulch, stones, pebbles, cement and paving stones do not have the same properties as a wood mulch will not hold moisture.
+Rubber mulch, stones, pebbles, cement and paving stones do not have the same properties as a wood mulch and will not hold moisture.
 These materials will also retain cold temperatures during the winter and hot temperatures during the summer.
 For a weed barrier, consider putting 10-15 layers of newspaper under the mulch before spreading it out, it will still perk the water but by eliminating any sunlight getting through to the soil, weeds will not sprout.

 A center walkway of bricks or paving blocks will keep the gardener up off the moist chips, help keep the interior a little neater and will look professional and “finished”.